socib/salinity-correction-toolbox/README.md

 ## Legacy
-This toolbox is based on the previous code developed at SOCIB by Dr Krissy Reeve and Dr John T. Allen.
+This toolbox is based on the previous code developed at SOCIB by Dr Krissy Reeve, Dr John T. Allen, Cristian Munoz and Dr Matteo Marasco.

 ## Copyright